agsvensson/agsvensson/README.md

 :books: I'm learning about Fullstack development and I am a student of Analysis and Systems Development in Estácio de Sá University;<BR>
 :rocket: I'm looking for an internship in development; :)<BR>
 :earth_americas: I live in Porto Alegre-RS;<BR>
-:heart: I'm passionate about technology, front-end development and Goland (for back-end), innovation and possibilities of how much technology can change the world and impact people's lives.<BR>
+:heart: I'm passionate about technology, front-end development and Go (for back-end), innovation and possibilities of how much technology can change the world and impact people's lives.<BR>
  <BR>
  :smiley:
  <BR>